-All Christian Academy PreK-12 schools are accredited by AdvancED, the parent organization of the North Central Association (NCA) and Southern Association of Colleges and Schools (SACS).
-AdvancED is the major accrediting agency in the middle and southern U.S. and is a sister organization of other regional accrediting agencies across the country.
-Most public and non-Christian private schools pursue this regional accreditation.
+All Christian Academy PreK-12 schools are accredited by Cognia (formerly AdvancED), the parent organization of the North Central Association (NCA) and Southern Association of Colleges and Schools (SACS).
+Cognia is the major accrediting agency in the middle and southern U.S. and is a sister organization of other regional accrediting agencies across the country.
+Most public and non-Christian private schools pursue accreditation through Cognia.

 In addition, all Christian Academy PreK-12 schools hold the distinction of Exemplary Accreditation with the Association of Christian Schools International (ACSI).
 In 2015, CASS schools were among the first in the country to host a review conducted by the ACSI National Accreditation Commission.
 The exemplary criteria are for those schools which have reached an influential level of distinguished organization, achievement and operations.
+CASS received ACSI Exemplary Accreditation renewal for K-12 in 2021 and for Jr. Academy in 2023.